Maralahmar/REco-App-SolutionChallenge2023/README.md

 ## Feauters:
 REco is a mobile-based application written in Dart using Flutter framework, it enables users to mainly preserve the environment by reducing the amount of waste around the world through recycling!

--The user displays the types of materials to be recycled by:
+- The user displays the types of materials to be recycled by:
   - Click on the article
   - Photograph the article
   - Search by article name
--The application shows the user different ways to recycle this product -The app shows the logged in user and their recycling collection.
+- The application shows the user different ways to recycle this product
+- The app shows the logged in user and their recycling collection.

 ## Built With:
 - Flutter